jessy-ledu/jessy-ledu.github.io/_projects/(4) machine-learning-rna-prediction_embedded.md

   </tr>
 </table>

 As shown in the left panel of the figure below, the experiment type has only a small effect on the overall distribution of reactivity values per position.
 However, when nucleotides are considered separately (right panel), distinct patterns emerge.
-Under the 2A3 experiment, bases **A** and **C** show higher reactivity values, reaching approximately 0.7 and 0.5, respectively.
-In the DMS experiment, **U** and **A** exhibit the highest reactivity, at around 0.5 and 0.4, respectively.
+Under the DMS experiment, bases A and C show higher reactivity values, reaching approximately 0.7 and 0.5, respectively.
+In the 2A3 experiment, U and A exhibit the highest reactivity, at around 0.5 and 0.4, respectively.

-The difference for underrepresented bases is much more pronounced in the 2A3 dataset, where **G** and **U** show reactivity values below 0.1.
-This is expected, as the 2A3 probe preferentially modifies **A** and **C** positions.
-In contrast, the DMS experiment shows a less constrained pattern, with **G** and **C** reaching reactivity values of approximately 0.3 and 0.2, respectively.
+The difference for underrepresented bases is much more pronounced in the DMS dataset, where G and U show reactivity values below 0.1.
+This is expected, as the DMS probe modifies A and C positions, not G or U. In contrast, the 2A3 experiment shows a less constrained pattern, with G and C reaching reactivity values of approximately 0.3 and 0.2, respectively.
+For 2A3, the observed base-dependent differences reflect differences in backbone flexibility across sequence contexts rather than intrinsic chemical selectivity.

   <div style="text-align:center; font-weight:bold; font-size:1.0em; margin-bottom:0.8em;">
   Reactivity value distribution per position for all sequences, discriminated by experiments